Carbonara – Authentic recipe

 3. Cook the pasta until al dente, drain and add to the pan with the guanciale.

 4. Lower the heat to a minimum and add the egg mixture.
 Mix well.
 Be careful not to let the eggs set.
+If the dish is a little dry, beat in a little of the pasta cooking water.
+This is not mentioned by the academy, but some people say it’s essential for the “creaminess” of the sauce.

 5. Remove from the heat and add the rest of the cheese.
 Mix again and serve immediately.